PandasThumb/pandasthumb.github.io/_posts/2019/2019-12-06-Is-Algorithmic Specified-Complexity-Useless-for-Analyzing-Evolution.md

 That means that to get a genome (or binary string) that has a large amount of ASC, it needs long string that is computed by a short program.
 To get a moderate amount of ASC, one could have a long string computed by medium-length program, or a medium-length string computed by a short program.
-ASC was apparently invented by the information theory researcher Leonid Levin.
-Definitions and explanations of
+Randomness deficiency was invented by information theory researcher Leonid Levin and is discussed by him in a 1984 paper (<a href="https://core.ac.uk/download/pdf/82092683.pdf">here</a>).
+Definitions and explanations of ASC will be found in the papers by
-ASC will be found in the papers by <a href="https://robertmarks.org/REPRINTS/2013_OnTheImprobabilityOfAlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Marks, and Dembski (2013)</strong></a>, and <a href="https://www.robertmarks.org/REPRINTS/2014_AlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Dembski and Marks (2014)</strong></a>.
+<a href="https://robertmarks.org/REPRINTS/2013_OnTheImprobabilityOfAlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Marks, and Dembski (2013)</strong></a>,
+and <a href="https://www.robertmarks.org/REPRINTS/2014_AlgorithmicSpecifiedComplexity.pdf"><strong>Ewert, Dembski and Marks (2014)</strong></a>.